 - The main qualification

-- Functional skills (English, maths and ICT)
+- Functional skills (English, maths and potentially ICT)

-- Employee Rights and Responsibilities workbook
+- An understanding of Employee Rights and Responsibilities

 What are the career options?